 Hybrid applications utilize a native shell to display a web application.
 Hybrid applications are used to add some native functionality without increasing the cost of the solution to the level of a native application.
-There are many toolkits available that allow a developer to write a single app and deploy to several platforms.
-An organization would not typically use a hybrid app for a business oriented application.
-Often a hybrid app is used for public facing activities such as branding and other marketing activities.
+The common reasons that an organization would use a hybrid app for a business oriented application involve branding and other marketing activities.
+They are not normally used for internal applications.